know1stranger/lasa_assignment/README.md

 >- To server web pages with HTTPS.
 >- Convert Spring MVC app to API (Rest-ful API).
 Gives flexibility to integrate with different view technologies.
 As it would become light-wright and gives leverage to spin multiple servers to host this as a service.
 It will help to handle traffic high-volumes.
 >- Convert to REST based api and handle json messages.
 Query params can be reduced to give generic info rather giving out (secure) contact info.
->- Support disturbuted transactions when  delete and update are happening.
+>- Support distributed transactions when  delete and update are happening.
 >- To add few more test source code to improve code coverage.
 (Write test for web layer.)
 >- Add support for PIT mutation testing for having maintainable code.
 >- To refine log level for all layers and environments.